 Prime Factorization of Nine

 Prime factorization is the process of breaking down a number into its prime factors, which are numbers that have only two factors: 1 and themselves.
 For the number 9, the prime factorization is ( 3 \times 3 ), often written as ( 3^2 ).
-This means that 9 can be expressed as the product of the prime number 3 multiplied by itself.
+What this tells us is 9 can be expressed as the product of the prime number 3 multiplied by itself.
 Prime factorization is a powerful tool in mathematics, used for simplifying fractions, finding the greatest common divisor, and understanding the fundamental structure of numbers.
 Knowing the prime factorization of 9 helps to reinforce what are the factors of nine and their relationship.

 Factor Pairs of Nine